 Kate Livie, Chesapeake writer & Public speaker

 Kate Livie is a professional Chesapeake educator, writer and historian.
 An Eastern Shore native, Livie is passionate about the Chesapeake Bay’s culture and landscape.
-She currently serves as the director of education and associate curator at the Chesapeake Bay Maritime Museum in St. Michaels, Maryland, and is adjunct faculty at Chestertown's Washington College, where teaches about the Bay's environment and heritage.
+She currently serves as managing editor of Chesapeake Bay Magazine and is adjunct faculty at Chestertown's Washington College, where she teaches about the Bay's environment, economy and heritage.

 Livie has written about the Bay's history and traditions for publications from Wooden Boat to the Chesapeake Bay Journal, and has consulted as a museum professional for the Smithsonian's Museums on Main Street initiative.